 Let us guess, you were watching an MLB game and you noticed some hitter with a thing on his hand.

-Wait, you asked, what was that on his thumb?
+What was that on his thumb?
 Short answer, this:

 A few Google keystrokes later and, baaam, here you are.
 Short answer: it is a Pro Hitters training aid.
 It sits between the palm of the top hand and the bat.
 This device increases the contact with the bat.
 Many feel the ProHitter gives them more control, better comfort on mishits, and increases their palms contact.